DanielBailey-web/romaine/README.md

 ## Romaine

+### Note:

+Changing props triggers the Context Alternative, which can cause an un-needed render of some components.
+To avoid this you can use the context alternative yourself.

 | Parameter | Type     | Description                  | Default | Context Alternative |
 | :-------- | :------- | :--------------------------- | :------ | :------------------ |
 | `angle`   | `number` | Turn angle for rotation tool | `90`    | `setAngle(90)`      |